A version of this article was originally published in December 2022 in the Denver Business Journal.

 Major Trends Impacting Technology Companies

-Three major trends that will continue to affect businesses into 2022 include:
+Three major trends that will continue to affect technology businesses into 2023 include the following:

 - Continued innovation

-Valuations and funding continue to rise at a fast pace, with a record number of venture capital, private equity transactions, and overall funding in 2021.
-These trends are expected to continue given the capital available and desire to fund innovation.
+In 2021 and through part of 2022, valuations and funding rose at a fast pace, with a record number of venture capital, private equity transactions, and overall funding.

 - Financial services and payment processing (Fintech)